 The most commonly used credit score is the FICO score, which ranges from a score of 300 to 850.
 Another scoring model is called the Vantage score.
 Lenders check your credit score to determine your eligibility for credit because they can get an idea of your creditworthiness based on this score.
 A good credit score can help you to be approved for credit at the best interest rates.

 If you’re ever turned down for a loan or credit card based on your credit score, you may look for ways to improve your credit score.
 If you have any past due payments, work on getting them caught up as soon as possible.
 Be careful to pay all your outstanding bills on time.
 Setting up automatic transfers is a good way to be sure you don’t miss a payment.

 Credit utilization is another factor to work on.
 Ideally, you should only use up to 30 percent of your available credit on credit cards or revolving loans.
 If your credit utilization is high, work on paying down your debt.
 Avoid applying for too much new credit in a short period of time.

 Checking Your Credit Report

 Consumers are entitled to receive a copy of their credit reports each year from AnnualCreditReport.com.
 Review what’s on your credit reports and make sure everything is accurate.
 You may be surprised to find some errors on your credit reports such as payments showing as late that you made on time.
 Check that there aren’t mistakes in your personal information such as your social security number or address, and make sure there are no errors in your outstanding balance or accounts that don’t belong to you.

 If you find any errors on your credit report, dispute them right away.
 Dovly can simplify this process for you.
-We’re an automated credit repair engine and we can work on your behalf to fix and maintain your credit report.
-Get in touch with Dovly today.
+We’re an AI credit engine and we can work on your behalf to fix and maintain your credit report.
+Try it risk-free with our free membership tier.